 - Gravity Waves and the Jet Stream

 - Molecular Modeling

 - Dynamics During Stratospheric Warming

 - Wave Turbulence Interactions

-In addition to scientifice research, CCU CI is used for all experiential learning endeavors around campus.
+In addition to scientific research, CCU CI is used for all experiential learning endeavors around campus.
 While most CCU CI users are involved with scientific research and have a dedicated set of tools and utilities they use frequently, there are many others who are leveraging the CCU CI resources in an academic setting or experiential learning through active discovery.
 Each semester more faculty are integrating the catalog of CCU CI resources into their instructional plans either by utilizing the Guacamole web desktop as a consistent and mobile lab platform for their students or by leveraging the many software tools and utilities as part of their core instructional pedagogy.

 Most users interact with the CCU CI resources through the Guacamole web desktop which provides a fully functional and graphical desktop environment with access to storage and software resources from any browser.
 Think of it as opening a webpage to your managed and maintained desktop computer, complete with all the tools and software you need and often use, available anytime, anywhere, from any platform.
-Other users interact through a secure shell (SSH) command line interface, which is also accessible through the Guacamole web desktop environment.
-Both interface methods are available from any browser on any device and provides a continuous and persistent virtual desktop environment similar to that of a mobile computer lab.
+Other users interact through a secure shell (SSH) command-line interface, which is also accessible through the Guacamole web desktop environment.
+Both interface methods are available from any browser on any device and provide a continuous and persistent virtual desktop environment similar to that of a mobile computer lab.